ydluo/qdyn/README.md

 ## News

-*Aug 2017* | Two papers with simulation results based on *QDYN*, submitted to Tectonophysics - Special Issue on "Physics of Earthquake Rupture Propagation":
+*May 2018* | Two papers with simulation results based on *QDYN*, published in Tectonophysics - Special Issue on "[Physics of Earthquake Rupture Propagation](https://www.sciencedirect.com/journal/tectonophysics/vol/733/suppl/C)":
-  M. van den Ende, J. Chen, J. P. Ampuero and A. Niemeijer
-  *A direct comparison between rate-and-state friction and microphysical models, based on earthquake cycle simulations*
+  M. van den Ende, J. Chen, J. P. Ampuero and A. Niemeijer *A comparison between rate-and-state friction and microphysical models, based on numerical simulations of fault slip*   (doi:[10.1016/j.tecto.2017.11.040](https://doi.org/10.1016/j.tecto.2017.11.040))
   Y. Luo and J. P. Ampuero
-  *Stability and effective friction of faults with heterogeneous friction properties and fluid pressure*
+  *Stability and effective friction of faults with heterogeneous friction properties and fluid pressure* (doi:[10.1016/j.tecto.2017.11.006](https://doi.org/10.1016/j.tecto.2017.11.006))

 *Apr 2017* | Earthquake cycle simulations with a micro-physics model of granular flow and ductile creep of fault gouges based on *QDYN* presented at the EGU General Assembly 2017, session on *Earthquakes: from slow to fast, from the field to the laboratory*:
   M. van den Ende, J. Chen, J. P. Ampuero and A. Niemeijer (2017)